 The nutrition card shown here is using fried onions and garlic, and is based on two people sharing the spread as snack.
 Enjoy!

-- A few drops of Worcestershire Sauce also combine nicely with this (make sure you grab an anchovy-free, vegan one)
+- Worcestershire sauce (vegetarian) (A few drops also combine nicely with this.
+Make sure you grab an anchovy-free, vegan one)

 - Roughly chop the onion and garlic.

-- Fry them in one tbsp oil for a couple of minutes until lightly browned.
+- Fry them in oil for a couple of minutes until lightly browned.
 When ready, throw both into a large mixing bowl.

 - Drain and rinse the beans and place them in the bowl.

-- Finally, add the rest of the ingredients and using a hand blender, give it all a good blend.
+- Finally, add the lemon juice and rest of the ingredients and using a hand blender, give it all a good blend.
 Alternatively throw it all in a food processor instead.
 That’s it!
 Serve as you like, hot wholemeal bread goes great.